 The piers, made of metal, concrete, wood, or brick, will rest on a concrete footing dug into the soil.
 They get connected to support beams, which are, in turn, connected to the floor joists.

-What are the Benefits of Foundation Repair?
+What Are the Benefits of Foundation Repair?

-Foundation repair has several benefits worth considering.
-Primary perks of foundation repair include:
+Foundation repair has several benefits worth considering:

-• Can secure a higher selling price: You’ll have to disclose this to any potential buyers, but your home will sell for a higher price than it would if it had unaddressed foundation problems.
+- Can secure a higher selling price: You’ll have to disclose this to any potential buyers, but your home will sell for a higher price than it would if it had unaddressed foundation problems.
 Additionally, many repair companies can issue a warranty that’s transferable to the new owner.

-• Peace of mind: It can be taxing to worry about the stability of your home’s structure.
+- Offers peace of mind: It can be taxing to worry about the stability of your home’s structure.
 Getting expert help can offer homeowners comfort that their house is on solid footing.

-• Protects from flooding and home damage: Over time, foundation problems can cause an unnatural slope in your yard and even begin to warp the interior features of your home.
+- Protects from flooding and home damage: Over time, foundation problems can cause an unnatural slope in your yard and even begin to warp the interior features of your home.
 Opting for foundation repair in the early stages of damage can help to secure your property.

-Can you Repair Your Foundation Yourself?
+Can You Repair Your Foundation Yourself?

 Most of the time, you can’t attempt foundation repair on your own.
-If you find small, vertical cracks no wider than one-eighth of an inch, you can purchase epoxy and try to seal them yourself.
+If you find small, vertical cracks no wider than 1/8 of an inch, you can purchase epoxy and try to seal them yourself.
 However, larger cracks need to be assessed by a professional at the very least.
 Foundation repair companies often provide free inspections of potential problems.

 Professional Foundation Repair